Code-Institute-Submissions/spanish_quiz/README.md

 ### Acknowledgements
 * My color scheme for this site was based on the colors in the Spanish flag and I used a colour scheme from [Scheme Color](https://www.schemecolor.com/spain-flag-colors.php), the specific color combination was created by user Keshav Naidu.
+* I referenced 'HOW TO GOOGLE MAPS', a document created by Eamonn and available on Slack.
+That document, together with the Google Maps documentation, helped me with the map on my contact page.
 * Thank you to Tim Nelson and Eamonn Smyth in the Slack community for helping me with problem in my score.js file.
 * I refered my previous README file which was influenced by AJ Greave's sample README as well as the Code Institute sample to help structure this README file.
 * A final thank to my mentor Aaron Sinnott who has advised and guided me through this milestone 2 project.